Open Sunday 18th September

 The majority of the developer’s area being “swapped” (over 80 ha) has been earmarked as a Significant Natural Area, meaning it cannot be developed anyway.
 The swap therefore allows the developer to dispose of land that is of no benefit to their development, and at the same time gain a large amount of land that has no such restrictions imposed.
 Silver Stream Railway believe as a moderate sized provider of what is an immersive recreational, historical and educational amenity in the area, that the exchange of this “difficult” land for the “easy” spur land will result in the continued pushing of the claim that recreational land is being provided by the land swap, however in fact most of the land in this exchange is very difficult to walk on, the ground is steep and heavily carpeted with litter from difficult to remove ageing pine trees.

 We foresee the loss of our railway facility in the long term, and its replacement by a facility that will require considerable investment by the council to design, develop and maintain.
 With the spur already being owned by the residents of Upper Hutt it can continue to serve as its original intended purpose “best suited to passive reserve uses” without any additional cost or risk.

-To assist with gathering support of our stance, we ask that you please sign our petition to the Upper Hutt City Council to stop residential development on the land known as Silverstream Spur and ask that that they formally set the land aside as a reserve as it was originally intended, so it can become an ecological and recreational area that can be enjoyed both now and by future generations.
+To assist with gathering support of our stance, we ask that you please sign our petition to the Upper Hutt City Council to stop any form of development on the land known as Silverstream Spur including removing the special provisions for a road/infrastructure corridor and ask that that they formally set the land aside as a reserve as it was originally intended, so it can become an ecological and recreational area that can be enjoyed both now and by future generations.

 The signatures from the petition and any other support we receive will be presented to the council at a future meeting.